 Late Payment Fee.
-Any admitted student who fails to submit the fee payment form and any required payment in time so they will be received by the Cashier by the date specified will be charged a \$30\ late payment fee.
+Any admitted student who fails to submit the fee payment form and any required payment to the Cashier by the date specified will be charged a \$35 late payment fee.
 New students who are admitted too late to pay by the established fee payment date, as identified by the Admissions Office, will not be assessed the late payment fee if they make payment by the new fee payment date assigned them.